6 things that Apple can teach us about volumetric design

 Because we love brands that inspire us, we are taking you on a journey to discover (or re-discover) 5 things that Apple can teach us about volumetric design.

-Design requires focus
+Volumetric design requires focus

 On his days at Apple, Steve Jobs was acclaimed for how focused he was when trying to solve a problem.
 When it comes to design, Jobs wanted the focus to be on “how things work” instead of “how things look”: this statement tells us how Steve Jobs thinks about design.
 For him, a product needs to be designed according to the function it has and therefore, aesthetics are secondary in the design process.